Chagrilled/P4-DandoriDesktop/readme.md

  - ✅ Pots - Inventory length is the first byte followed by the slots, as normal
  - Hazard spouts - ???
 HibaIce has Sublevel examples of it setting some params, but the AI bytes don't reflect it
  - ✅ NoraSpawners - diagram on TKB.
- - CrushJelly - Has a string array of somethings - slightly different to the regular inventory again, but probably next on the list
+ - ✅ CrushJelly - Has a string array of somethings - slightly different to the regular inventory again, but probably next on the list.
+For now, uses pot AI as the string array will be maintained, or taken by defaults.
+It's to do with objects contained (but not dropped) by the jelly I think.

 ### 1.0 Release Targets:

-- CrushJelly AI
+- ✅ CrushJelly AI
 - Crush bag requirements
-- Gates?
+- Gates HP?
-- Cave AI/portal linking
+- (?)
+Cave AI/portal linking
 - Night maps
-- Map rotation?
+- Map icon rotation?
-- Legend
+- ✅ Legend